CLARA J:SON BORG

 It is smooth where the world ends

-Performed as a part of Open Studios August, AADK SPAIN, Blanca, Spain.
+Performed as a part of Open Studios August, AADK SPAIN, Blanca, Spain

-The walk ended looking out over the orchards and the groups shared their ideas around what feelings they felt when they came to the specific place and it all ended with the story from the Pueblo People in New Mexico, USA, which believe that the feelings that we feel then we come to a place is a knowledge passed down to us by our ancestors.
+The walk ended looking out over the orchards and the groups shared their ideas around what feelings they felt when they came to that specific place.
+The walk ended with the story from the Pueblo People in New Mexico, USA, who believe that the feelings that we feel when we come to a place are knowledge passed down to us by our ancestors.

 The project was supported but CBK Rotterdam and the Mondriaan Fond.